CAFapi/caf-common/util-liquibase-installer/README.md

 *   db.user  :  Specifies the username to access the database.
 *   db.pass  :  Specifies the password to access the database.
 *   db.connection  : Specifies the jbdc connection string to the database service.
 This does not include the database name.  e.g. jdbc:postgresql:/localhost:3307/
+*   db.connection.url  : Specifies the jbdc connection string to the database service.
+This includes the database name.  e.g. jdbc:postgresql:/localhost:3307/storage
 *   db.name  :  Specifies the name of the database to be created or updated.
 *   fd  :  Enables the deletion of the existing database for a fresh install, rather than updating the database.
 *   log : Specifies the logging level of the installer.
 Valid options are: [debug, info, warning, severe, off]